maria/foregit/doc/foregit.md

    - for **update** - edit the resource file in the Git directory, and save the file,
    - for **delete** - run the `git rm <file_or_directory` command.

 And then run the `hammer push` command.
 It will detect the change type and it will call the correct action on the resource, with the updated attributes.

+If you want to create a new resource, read below.

 #### Create a new Foreman resource

 There are two ways of creating a new resource in the Foreman instance, which will be also synced in the Git repository